kikkdt/crawler_cellphones_products/README.md

 # Crawl Cellphones Products

-This repository is used to crawl Laptop products on [Cellphones](https://cellphones.com.vn/).
+This repository is used to crawl Mobile products on [Cellphones](https://cellphones.com.vn/).

 # Installation